amelkhan5/digicelhaters-rdp/README.md

 Select workflow "WaWen TasoL(RDP)
 Click run workflow
-copy the ngrok authentication key paste it, select the region you want adn add you password
+copy the ngrok authentication key paste it, select the region you want and add you password

 Run the workflow